 You have to get everyone working in your gym to be focused on delivering a great customer experience to keep your members coming back for more.

 · Get customer reviews

-Since your customers are the ones who have actually experienced your facility, getting recommendations, feedbacks or reviews will help you to see your shortfalls and make amendments.
+Since your customers are the ones who have experienced your facility, getting recommendations, feedback or reviews will help you to see your shortfalls and make amendments.